 This class meets twice per week.
 Each meeting is 60 minutes.
 Regular, live attendance is strongly advised.
 Recordings are available if a class is missed or there is a conflict with another course.
 Students should watch the recording as soon as possible.

-NOTE: As in all Excelsior Classes courses, math class instruction is tied to the curated syllabus, and the teacher will teach to the syllabus and not to a particular skill set of a student.
+Special Note 2: As in all Excelsior Classes courses, math class instruction is tied to the curated syllabus, and the teacher will teach to the syllabus and not to a particular skill set of a student.
 In other words, the teacher cannot sacrifice content and expectations overall for an individual student as we need to stay in alignment with educational goals, class participant expectations, and NCAA approval of our courses.

 Date & Time

 Geometry – Larson & Boswell – Samples may be viewed here.

 Ebook – required (approximately $30.00) – Link for purchase will be sent out August 1.
 Excelsior Classes distributes the licenses for digital access.

 Printed book – optional (approximately $86) – Link for purchase will be sent out in July.
 The publisher ships these books.